beardedeagle/mnesiac/README.md

 ## Testing

-Before you run any tests, ensure that you have cleaned up mnesia:
+Before you run any tests, ensure that you have cleaned up Mnesia:

 ```shell
 mix purge.db